dsyme/dsyme-presentations/design-notes/on-currying.md

 Over the weekend I was asked by Andy Gocke about the history/choices of the inclusion of currying and partial application in the F# design.
 Am happy to discuss, here's a quick note.

-First, from the historical perspective most of this comes in via F# <-- OCaml <-- Standard ML  <-- Edinburgh ML.
+First, from the historical perspective most of this comes in via F# <-- OCaml <-- Edinburgh ML.
 For raw core FP code (let, let let) the technical details are mostly the same as OCaml.
 There are a lot of extra details about how the mechanism works w.r.t. object programming, subsumption and quotations but we can skip those for now.
 I've added a note on and the compiled form of curried and